SAP/transactional-storage-framework/README.md

 * No dependencies on asynchronous executors: users can freely use their own asynchronous executors; one drawback is, the framework spawns a `thread` to implement a timer, however the thread will mostly lie dormant.
 * Zero busy-loops: no spin-locks and busy-loops to wait for desired resources.

+## Architecture

+The detailed architecture of the framework is described in [Architecture](https://github.com/SAP/transactional-storage-framework/blob/main/doc/architecture.md).

 ## Components

 The framework consists of generic components that can be customizable and pluggable.